 Why does this happen?

-The problem is that the ‘flight or fight’ response is now being activated by many of the more harmless aspects of our modern, 21st century lives.
+The problem is that the ‘flight or fight’ response is now being activated by many of the more harmless aspects of our modern, 21st-century lives.

 And not just on an occasional basis, but all the time.
-Our world has sped up into something we are simply not built for and our brain’s alarm system, the amygdala, is responding to all sorts of everyday stimuli as if they are potentially life-threatening scenarios.
+Our world has sped up into something we are just not built for and our brain’s alarm system, the amygdala, is responding to all sorts of everyday stimuli as if they are potentially life-threatening scenarios.

 It might be things as familiar as waking up to an alarm, rushing to the office, missing a train or getting stuck in traffic, staring at a computer all day, having a deadline, going to the gym, watching an action movie, rushing to the next social engagement, or going to bed too late.

-All manner of everyday circumstances are taking us beyond the stress threshold and setting off the cascade of physiological and neurological changes that define this survival response.
+All manners of everyday circumstance are taking us beyond the stress threshold and setting off the cascade of physiological and neurological changes that define this survival response.
 The result is that all of us in the industrialised world have a degree of what is known as Chronic Background Stress.
 It means our nervous system is permanently on alert and, as such, our mind and body are rarely, if ever, afforded the luxury of true relaxation, rest and repair.

 This may perhaps be why 40 million people in the UK now report frequently feeling stressed, and why so many of us are actively looking for help with stress.